kbsezginel/kbsezginel.github.io/_posts/2018-01-22-web-molecules.md

 ---
 layout: single
 title:  "Web-based interactive visualization of molecules"
-excerpt: "Have you ever tried opening a molecule file you received from a colleague, or a file you find online and ended up spending half an hour trying to fix the formatting?"
+excerpt: "Have you ever tried opening a molecule file that you received from a colleague, or a file that you found online and ended up spending half an hour trying to make it work?"
 date:   2018-01-22
 categories: research
 sidebar: